 Overnight camping is one of the most popular activities at Mt.
 Madonna.
-Please help make this unique back-to-nature experience worthwhile for everyone by adhering to the following rules and any posted regulations:
+View here for more information about tent, yurt and RV camping!

 Hours and Fees

 The park is open year-round from 8 a.m. until sunset.
-All non-campers must leave the park one half hour after sunset.
+All non-campers must leave the park 30 minutes after sunset.
 Vehicle entry fees are collected year-round.
 Fees are required for camping, and for use of group picnic and group camping areas.
 Fees are posted at the kiosk and at the ranger station.

 In compliance with the requirements of Title II of the Americans with Disabilities Act of 1990 ('ADA'),the Santa Clara County Parks and Recreation Department will not discriminate against qualified individuals with disabilities on the basis of disability in its programs, services, or activities.
 The Department will make reasonable modifications to policies and programs to ensure that people with disability have an equal opportunity to enjoy our programs, services, facilities, and activities.
 If you need assistance with an ADA request, please contact our ADA Coordinator.